Spatial correlations in SIS processes on random regular graphs: A modified steady-state analysis on random regular networks

 Analysis of the steady-state behavior of the pairwise correlation function on the RRG shows an exponential decay of $\bar{F}_{II}^{(\ell)}$ with increasing distance between nodes (Figs.~\ref{fig:ExponentialFitSteadyState}(a)-(b)).
 This decay is accurately described by

 where $\alpha$ and $K=\exp(-\lambda)$ are parameters yet to be determined.
-Employing this empirical dependence allows finding $\bar{F}_{II}^{(\ell)}$.
+This empirical ansatz allows one to approximate $\bar{F}_{II}^{(\ell)}$.
 Substituting Eq.~\eqref{eq: F_ss} into~\eqref{eq: F_ii ss} for shells $\ell=1,2$ and further using Eq.~(\ref{eq: F_ss}) for $\ell=3$, yields two implicit equations for $\alpha$ and $K$.
 Following algebraic manipulations detailed in Appendix~\ref{appendix-ss}, these equations reduce to a cubic equation $AK^3 + BK^2 + CK + D=0$, alongside an explicit equation connecting $\alpha$ and $K$, which can be solved numerically for any $k_0$.
 Notably, while Eq.~(\ref{eq: F_ii ss}) breaks down at larger values of $\ell$ (see Fig.~\ref{fig:ExponentialFitSteadyState}(b)), it remains rather accurate for $\ell={\cal O}(1)$; this allows for an accurate approximation of the distance-one pairwise correlation, which is the primary quantity of interest in our analysis, as it determines the correction to $\bar{x}_I$.

-The analysis above greatly simplifies under the assumption of $k_0 \ll N^{1/2}$, making the network locally tree like~\footnote{In the complementary regime $k_0 \gtrsim N^{1/2}$, the regular random graph is no longer locally tree-like and finite-size effects as well as an increased prevalence of short cycles in the network occurs.
-However, since the expected number of shells in a RRG scales as $\log_{k_0}\!N$, for $k_0\gtrsim N^{1/2}$ the network has only $\sim 2$ shells, which is clearly a less interesting regime to deal with.}.
+The analysis above greatly simplifies under the assumption of $k_0 \ll N^{1/2}$, making the network locally tree-like~\footnote{In the complementary regime $k_0 \gtrsim N^{1/2}$, the RRG is no longer locally tree-like and finite-size effects as well as an increased prevalence of short cycles in the network occurs.
+Yet, as the expected number of shells scales as $\log_{k_0}\!N$, for $k_0\gtrsim N^{1/2}$ the network has only $\sim 2$ shells, which is clearly a less interesting regime to deal with.}.
 In this limit, the conditional probabilities read